-- 11. The risks associated with ITEs could be magnified where the transactions with related parties have not been conducted on an arms-length basis or on equivalent terms and conditions given to third parties.
+- 9. APRA expects a Level 3 Head to use stress testing and scenario analysis to assess the adequacy of its data capabilities and risk reporting on ITEs.
+The results of these assessments would feed into the Board's awareness of material ITEs and would prompt consideration as to the Board's appetite for these exposures and the appropriateness of limits. - 10.
+The risks associated with ITEs could be magnified where the transactions with related parties have not been conducted on an armslength basis or on equivalent terms and conditions given to third parties.
 APRA expects a Level 3 Head to have processes and controls to mitigate such risks.
-In accordance with 3PS 222, the Board is required to approve these non-arm's length transactions. - 12.
+In accordance with 3PS 222, the Board is required to approve these non-arm's length transactions. - 11.
 When establishing limits on ITEs, APRA expects a Level 3 Head to take into account the limits imposed on third parties of equivalent risk.
-These limits would be based on the size, nature and complexity of exposures and include a consideration of how the risk from these ITEs differs to equivalent exposures to third parties. - 13.
+These limits would be based on the size, nature and complexity of exposures and include a consideration of how the risk from these ITEs differs to equivalent exposures to third parties. - 12.
 Governance arrangements would include considerations of organisational structures to support information flow between Level 3 institutions and the Level 3 Head.
 These organisational structures would align with the risk management framework so that the identification and management of ITEs is not impeded.